The Comprehensive Guide to Chevron Wood Floors: Where Elegance Meets Modern Design

 What Sets Them Apart?

-The chevron pattern is characterized by its symmetrical “V” shape, achieved by cutting each floorboard at an angle of either 45 or 60 degrees.
+The chevron pattern features a symmetrical “V” shape, achieved by cutting each floorboard at an angle of either 45 or 60 degrees.
 This creates a sense of direction and flow, making rooms appear larger and more open.

 Aesthetic Versatility